DMPRoadmap/roadmap-devenv/README.md

-# DMP Roadmap Development Environment
+# DMPRoadmap Development Environment

-This is the easiest way to get started with DMP Roadmap, as it sets up and deploys a (largely) platform-agnostic and totally sandboxed development environment based on:
+This is the easiest way to get started with DMPRoadmap, as it sets up and deploys a (largely) platform-agnostic and totally sandboxed development environment based on:
 * Docker / Vagrant / Puppet
 * CentOS 7 / nginx / PostgreSQL / Ruby on Rails